rkristelijn/dhtmlx-json-rest-e6/README.md

 - [ ] Restructure data to save dateTypes in real dates, numberTypes in real numbers, implement bounded picklists
 - [ ] Implement detail views

+# Solved challenges
+- [x] Structure code in a way that is reusable, easy to read and maintain
+- [x] Implement routes to be able to navigate to views and specific records